How Computer Based Online Exams are Conducted

 Checkout The Advantage & Disadvantages Of Online Examination

-Saves time and effort: Exams that are computer-based significantly reduce the time required from both the test producer and the test taker.
+Saves time and effort: Computer-based exams significantly reduce the time required by both the test producer and the test taker..
 The only thing the test creator needs to do is create the questions and the proper solutions, then upload them into the software used to administer the online exam.
-The software then guarantees that the applicant sees the questions accurately and that the candidate’s responses are evaluated correctly.

 Exams taken on a computer are flexible since users can select the testing location and time frame that best suits them.
 This is particularly helpful when a pandemic, like Covid, requires many people to take exams from their homes.
 This feature allowed students to take exams in the convenience of their homes.

-The credibility and advantages of computer-based tests in the existing evaluation system are thus made clear by the arguments outlined above.
+The arguments outlined above make clear the credibility and advantages of computer-based tests in the existing evaluation system.
 As we can see, computer-based assessments are here to stay and will likely continue to significantly impact the educational landscape.
 The fact that students now have a more comfortable option for taking tests than in the past will substantially aid the growth of the education sector.
 Computer-based tests have proven reliable, and shortly, we’ll see a lot more of them.
+Soon, our exam will be transformed.

 Writer & Publisher